 Another Ivy League law professor who has been involved in sexual-assault policy said to me of the issue of race, “Nobody wants to talk about it.”
 He said students are pushing their boundaries and that many hook up with a partner of a different ethnicity for the first time.
 But then, “if there is any kind of perceived injury—emotional or physical—when you cross racial lines, there’s likely to be more animus.
 It needs to be talked about and hasn’t been.”
 The professor requested anonymity, citing the difficulties of publicly discussing the subject.

 The case involving Kwadwo Bonsu and R.M., described in Part I of this series, was an interracial encounter.
-Bonsu later filed a race- and gender-discrimination complaint with OCR for the way his case was handled by UMass, although after reaching a settlement with the university, he withdrew the complaint.
+Bonsu later filed a race- and gender-discrimination complaint with OCR for the way his case was handled by the University of Massachusetts, although after reaching a settlement with the university, he withdrew the complaint.

 * * *